Cheikh Cisse

 Areas of Expertise

-Airplane Propulsion, Turbomachinery, Airworthiness, Shape Memory Alloys and Ceramics, Materials Science, Solid Mechanics, Finite Element Modeling/Analysis, Energy Harvesting Systems.
+Propulsion, Turbomachinery, Airworthiness, Shape Memory Alloys and Ceramics, Materials Science, Solid Mechanics, Finite Element Modeling/Analysis, Energy Harvesting Systems, Mining.

 Biography

-Cheikh Cissé is known for his scientific contributions to the characterization, multiscale modeling, and design of multifunctional material systems such as shape-memory alloys, nanocomposites and ceramics, piezoelectric materials and aerospace composites.
-He carried out cutting-edge investigations to better understand the deformation mechanisms, microstructure evolution, and properties improvements of these materials.
-His works utilize novel computational methods and robust implementation schemes to understand and connect the properties and functionalities of these materials at different length scales.
-This helps accurately design smart, adaptive and self-healing structures and systems, and sustainable energy systems/harvesting.
-He has written and co-authored multiples scientific articles.
-His research works are published peer-reviewed journals including Science, International Journal of Plasticity, Acta Materialia, Journal of Intelligent Material Systems and Structures, International Journal of Solids and Structures, Computational Materials Science, International Journal of Mechanical Sciences, Materials & Design, Mechanics of Materials, Journal of the European Ceramic Society, Behavior and Mechanics of Multifunctional Materials and Composites, and Smart Materials and Structures.
-In addition, he is a scientific reviewer for multiples international journals.
+Dr. Cissé is known for his cutting-edge scientific contributions to the characterization, multiscale modeling and design of multifunctional materials such as shape-memory alloys, nanocomposites and ceramics, piezoelectric materials and aerospace composites.
+His works utilize novel computational methods and robust implementation schemes to understand, connect and improve the deformation mechanisms, microstructure evolution and properties of these materials at different length scales.
+This helps accurately design smart, adaptive and self-healing structures/systems and sustainable energy harvesting devices.
+He has written, co-authored and peer-reviewed many scientific articles.
+His research works have been published in peer-reviewed journals such as Science, International Journal of Plasticity, Acta Materialia, Journal of Intelligent Material Systems and Structures, International Journal of Solids and Structures, Computational Materials Science, International Journal of Mechanical Sciences, Materials & Design, Mechanics of Materials, Journal of the European Ceramic Society, Behavior and Mechanics of Multifunctional Materials and Composites and Smart Materials and Structures.

-Cheikh is the author of the book "Pour Une Révolution Industrielle et Minière en Afrique" [French Edition].
-In this publication, he diagnoses the economic, political, and social problems related to mining in Africa.
-He describes the issues such as the unfair contracts, the corruption, the pollution and environmental problems, as well as the lack of commitment of the local governments and investors.
+Dr. Cissé is the author of the book "Pour Une Révolution Industrielle et Minière en Afrique" [French Edition].
+In this manuscript, he diagnoses the economic, political and social challenges of Africa's mining industry.
+He discusses the unfair contracts, the corruption, the pollution and environmental problems, the lack of commitment of local governments and the absence of local investors.
 He also depicts the origins of the low industrial impact and output of African countries despite their huge mineral assets.
-Furthermore, he proposed multiple solutions to help improve the economy of the continent and create jobs for millions of young Africans via a better use of these mineral resources and an intensive industrialization of the continent.
+Ultimately, he proposes multiple solutions to help improve the economy of the continent and create jobs for millions of young Africans via a better use of the mineral resources and an intensive industrialization.

 Education